martinepunhcr/MVI_Guatemala/README.md

 ## Use

-Once installed, you will get a predefined report template.
+Create a new project in Rstudio

+Create a new file > new R markdown > from template > index_report from {BuildIndex}

-Adjust the parameter from the template to get your index based on your own data
+In this file, adjust the parameters from the template to get your index based on your own data:

+ * __datafolder__: "data-raw" ## This is the default folder where to put you data in

+ * __data__:  Name of the data excel (.xlsx) file  with the indicator main excel file - following precisely the template - see example [here](https://github.com/martinepunhcr/MVI_Guatemala/raw/main/data-raw/data_module-input.xlsx): one worksheet for the indicator and one worksheet for the documentation of aggregation

+ * __shp__: name of the shapefile to create the map.
+The shapefile must include a default field named `"ADM2_PCODE"`, that will be used as the main key to join with  `"admin2Pcode"` within the indicator main excel file

 ## Next